-If your wireless access point/router supports either SecureEasySetupTM, Wi-Fi Protected Setup (PBC 1) or AOSSTM, you can configure the machine easily without knowing your wireless network settings.
-Your Brother machine has one-push wireless setting mode.
-This feature automatically detects which mode your access point uses for one-push configuration (SecureEasySetupTM, Wi-Fi Protected Setup or AOSSTM).
-By pushing a button on the wireless access point/router and the machine, you can setup the wireless network and security settings.
+If your wireless access point/router supports either SecureEasySetup, Wi-Fi Protected Setup (PBC 1) or AOSSTM, you can configure the machine easily without knowing your wireless network settings.
+Your Brother machine has the SES/WPS/AOSS menu on the control panel.
+This feature automatically detects which mode your access point uses, SecureEasySetup, Wi-Fi Protected Setup or AOSSTM.
+By pushing a button on the wireless access point/router, you can setup the wireless network and security settings.
 See the user's guide for your wireless access point/router for instructions on how to access one-push mode.